-You can use your discretion to switch on the 85 year rule if the member is choosing to leave before age 60 but would've met the criteria at this age.
+You can use your discretion to switch on the 85-year rule if the member is choosing to leave before age 60 but would've met the criteria at this age.
 If you do this, the member's benefits won't be reduced, but you'll have a strain cost to pay to make up for the missing contributions.
-If a member meets the criteria for the 85 year rule, but you don't switch it on, their benefits will be reduced.
-Any policies you have about the 85 year rule should be in your discretions policy.
+If a member meets the criteria for the 85-year rule, but you don't switch it on, their benefits will be reduced.
+How you handle requests about the 85-year rule should be explained in your discretions policy.

 What do we need to process an early retirement?